 Sharing of road traffic accident images must be banned

-Labour transport spokesperson Duncan Smith has today (Thursday, 14th July) introduced a piece of legislation that prohibits the recording or publication of images taken at the scene of a road traffic accident.
+Labour transport spokesperson Duncan Smith has urged Government to fast-track Labour legislation introduced in July 2022 that prohibits the recording or publication of images taken at the scene of a road traffic accident.